Network Manager⚓️

 Description

-object.
+The LocalEndPoint property provides the IP address and port number of the local peer in the form of an IPEndPoint object.
 This endpoint represents the local network location, allowing other peers to identify and communicate with the local instance.

 Returns

-: The IP address and port of the local peer.
+IPEndPoint: The IP address and port of the local peer.

 Example